uviclibraries/rstudio/basics-0.md

 ------------------------------------------------------------------------

-As you work through these activities, remember to save your workspace. - Save your workspace by clicking on the top menu bar:
+As you work through these activities, make sure to Save if you use are working in an R script
+- Save your workspace by clicking on the top menu bar:

 - File
 - Save

-You won’t be asked to enter a name when saving.

 ------------------------------------------------------------------------